About Petworth News

-Founder / Lead Writer
+Founder / Writer

-Drew is the founder, editor and lead writer of Petworth News.
+Drew is the founder, editor and main writer of Petworth News.
 He has lived in Petworth for more than a decade, once unsuccessfully ran for ANC (which led to this blog being inadvertently created) and is an unabashed geek and Apple fan, and a proud parent and husband.